Positivedelta/Java-Serial-Communications-Handler/README.md

 # Java Serial Communications Handler
 #### Written using JNI (with C/C++) and supports Linux & Windows
 The code included in this repository has been tested on,
-- 32-bit ARM based Linux (I used Raspberry Pi 4)
+- 32/64-bit ARM based Linux (Raspberry Pi 4)
 - Windows 7/10

 It would not be difficult to extend this to support other operating systems or versions